77063code/aaliya-gallery/README.md

 16. The background image is different on test and prod
 17. Hoe to order images being displayed on the main screen
 18. Right now for every new user the imagesAllowed defaults to 5.
 This needs to change to only for onyl artists
+19. How does token array get cleaned up in user record

 DOMAIN-EMAIL